AnaswarAmbali/AnaswarAmbali/README.md

 - 👋 Hi, I’m @AnaswarAmbali
 - 👀 I’m interested in Computers
 - 🌱 I’m currently learning Cyber Forensics
-- 📫 How to reach me @anaswarambali on Instagram
+- 📫 reach me @anaswarambali on Instagram

 <!---
 AnaswarAmbali/AnaswarAmbali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.